philwhiles/frettler/README.md

 I am working on a version of the vertical view which can display fingering for a given chord.
 It appears to work for standard six string guitar, open string chords, but for anything else, it currently gets it wrong.
-I am finding it difficult to write the code that can make the right decisions, and am debating abandoning this feature or possibly taking a different approach, and rather than try to analyse the possible note candidates and choose the appropriate fingering, instead use a database of common chord fingerings and apply them with some fretbaord shifting to the chord in question.
+I am finding it difficult to write the code that can make the right decisions, and am debating abandoning this feature or possibly taking a different approach, and rather than try to analyse the possible note candidates and choose the appropriate fingering, instead use a database of common chord fingerings and apply them with some fretboard shifting to the chord in question.

 Any and all contributions to the rules needed to select the appropriate frets for a chord are welcomed.